digital-asset/daml/ledger/sandbox-on-x/README.md

 ##Scale the ledger and associated services

 The command-line interface provides multiple configuration parameters to help tune for availability and performance.
+These parameters can also be set using HOCON configuration file.

 - ``--max-inbound-message-size``.
   You can use this parameter to increase (or decrease) the maximum size of a